fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> There have been a lot of new studies saying that computer science is becoming the most popular major at universities in America.
+What impact do you think this will have on the industry.
+Is it just a trend?
+Do you think these students really know what they're getting themselves into?

 > Why do you like React and not Angular?

 > What did your coworkers teach you that made you think the way you do today?